AI Chatbots vs Contact Forms: Which Captures More Leads?

 3x conversion lift.
 Instant response.
 In-conversation qualification.
 If your site has a form but no chatbot, you're leaving the majority of your capturable leads on the table.

 Your form stays.
 It should.
-The real question isn't whether to replace it — it's whether you also have a chatbot running alongside it, catching the conversions your form was never going to land on its own.
+The real question isn't whether to replace it.
+It's whether you also have a chatbot running alongside it, catching the conversions your form was never going to land on its own.

-Keep reading
+Further reading